tatomyr/json-x-type/README.md

 The `$ref` expression must be replaced with the value of the field it refers to.
 Any other properties alongside the `$ref` must be ignored.

-Alternatively, the `$ref` keyword can be used as a prefix, which is easier to write and read (though support depends on the implementation):
+Alternatively, the `$ref` keyword can be used as a prefix, which is easier to write and read (although the support depends on the tooling):

 ```json
 {